 Source Mac Addresses and Source Ports can be found under Advanced Source Settings.

 The Invert IP Match option will invert IPs and Macs as well as the ports.

 The Destination setting has options for the Destination IPs and if applicaple Destination Ports.
+You can also use hostnames (DNS entries) instead of Destination IPs.
 You can add muliple entries of each and also mix IPv4 and IPv6.
 The system will figure out the rule for you.

 The Invert IP Match option will invert IPs as well as the ports.

-Be aware that due to the structure in Firewall Flow you have to explicitly choose the Interface IP Alias if you want the destination to be the firewall itself.
-Custom IPs or Aliases are not recognized.
+Be aware that due to the structure in Firewall Flow you have to explicitly choose the Interface IP Network Object if you want the destination to be the firewall itself.
+Custom IPs or Network Objects are not recognized.

 In the Advanced Settings you can configure a couple of extra options.

 Logging You can log the rules traffic, it will log the initial packet that is seen when the state is created or the connection started.

 Force Input Rule This option will make this rule an Input rule so the firewall is the destination with whatever IP you set in the destination field.
 Usually VT AIR will try and figure out if it needs to put the rule into Input or Forward or both.
 This will override the detection and only put the Rule in Input.